This isn’t a book you read.

 Actually Break

-They bury you in camera specs, gear bullet lists, color science, and codec breakdowns — like that’s filmmaking.
-It’s not.
+They drown you in camera specs, gear lists, and technical rabbit holes — like that’s filmmaking.

-By the time I directed a feature on 35mm, I already knew the truth:
+By the time I directed a feature on 35mm, I understood something simple:

 No upsells.

-Just a working guide built to survive prep, production, and post.
+Just a field-tested guide built to survive prep, production, and post.